History of the School of Dental Medicine

-Last year, the school received more than 2,300 applications for its class of 75-80 students, attracting some of the top national applicants.
-Additionally, each year about 50% of the school's graduates are accepted into some of the most competitive and prestigious specialty programs in the country.
+Last year, the school received approximately 2,300 applications for its class of 75-80 students, attracting some of the top national applicants.
+Additionally, each year about 40–50% of the school's graduates are accepted into some of the most competitive and prestigious specialty programs in the country.

 Recognizing that Nevada's diverse populations present unique oral health care problems, the school reaches out to the community in various ways:

 - As part of the curriculum, student doctors regularly visit "at-risk" elementary schools, local assisted living centers, rural communities and work with special needs populations.
 The student doctors provide nutritional information as well as toothbrushes, toothpaste, and brushing/flossing instructions.
 To date, more than 98,000 children and adults have received such services.

 - About 53,000 youth have participated in Crackdown on Cancer, a grant-sponsored program that provides tobacco-prevention and oral health education and oral screenings to all high schools in Nevada, including 35 rural sites.

 - Faculty, student doctors, and staff annually team with local practitioners to provide oral health services at the SDM clinics to underserved children at the Give Kids a Smile event.

 To date, SDM professors have obtained more than $14 million in competitive grant funding, including:

 - Dr. Christina Demopoulos – Oral Health America approximately $300,000 (2010-2014)